 Those who have hereditary amyloidosis should consider going to genetic counseling to learn about the risks of passing the condition to their children.

-Doctors use combination of prednisone (a corticosteroid) and melphalan (Alkeran, also used to treat some kinds of cancer) to treat AL. Stem cell transplants are also a treatment for AL.
+To treat primary (AL) amyloidosis, doctors use combinations of prednisone (a corticosteroid) and melphalan (Alkeran, also used to treat some kinds of cancer).
+Other chemotherapy drugs may be used.
+Stem cell transplants are also a treatment for AL.

 To help manage symptoms, your health care provider may suggest: